 Fencing is an individual pursuit, which makes for plenty of camaraderie and competition around the piste.
 We are a social club and regularly organise social events, as well as coordinating get-togethers around tournaments and training.
 Salle Jean Louis organises New Zealand’s longest running social tournament, the Les Penny Memorial, and developed the very social Pie-Lattes un-workout regime to balance the exertion of intensive fencing.

-We fence primarily foil and sabre, but there is always someone willing to cross foils if that is your weapon of choice.
+We fence primarily Epee and Sabre, but there is always someone willing to cross foils if that is your weapon of choice.

 Meet The Coaches

-The club is coached by Andrew Imms, an ex National Rep in all three weapons, and the University Blues Coach of the Year 2008.
+Andrew has coached multiple National and Commonwealth’s Champions in all three weapons and was the New Zealand University Blues Coach of the Year in 2008.